adlnet/xapi-profiles/xapi-profiles-structure.md

 * SHOULD give all Statements following a Pattern different timestamps.
 * MUST order Statements following a Pattern within the same batch with the same timestamp so ones intended to match earlier in the Pattern are earlier in the array than ones intended to match later in the Pattern
 * MUST follow the rules given for a primary Pattern within a registration and possibly subregistration (a new extension).
 Specifically,
-    * all statements following a primary Pattern MUST use the same registration.
+    * all Statements following a primary Pattern MUST use the same registration.
-    * when only one profile or only one pattern occurrence of each profile will be used, in a given registration, subregistrations SHOULD NOT be used.
+    * when only one Profile or only one Pattern occurrence of each Profile will be used, in a given registration, subregistrations SHOULD NOT be used.
-    * if any Statements following a primary Pattern do not contain a subregistration, all statements with the same registration and profile version in category MUST follow that primary Pattern.
+    * if any Statements following a primary Pattern do not contain a subregistration, all Statements with the same registration and Profile version in category MUST follow that primary Pattern.
-    * if any Statements with a given registration contain the subregistration extension, then all statements with that registration with the same subregistration identifier for a given profile version MUST follow the same primary Pattern.
+    * if any Statements with a given registration contain the subregistration extension, then all Statements with that registration with the same subregistration identifier for a given Profile version MUST follow the same primary Pattern.
     * the extension key of the subregistration extension is https://TODO/REPLACE/WITH/REAL/ID (a value in the w3id xAPI space will be used for this).
     * the subregistration extension MUST only be present in Statements with a registration.
     * the subregistration extension is an array-valued context extension.
 The array MUST NOT be empty.
 Each value of the array MUST be an object with the properties in the table below.